KengoTODA/ruleset-for-SLF4J/README.md

 Currently, we've provided 5 rules.

 ## Don't pass other class to LoggerFactory
-You have to pass the Class which you're coding about to LoggerFactory#getLogger(Class).
+Given argument for LoggerFactory#getLogger(Class) is wrong.
+You have to provide the Class which you're coding.
 ```java
 class Foo {
     // You have to avoid passing Bar.class in Foo.class